Analysis | It turns out that Trump’s claims of fraud were not scrupulously vetted for accuracy

 Oh, sure.
 Makes sense.
 Makes sense that the “real” results would be on a server somehow and that maybe the bad guys got the server.
 Understood.

-Powell’s claims were so ridiculous that no less esteemed a journalist than Tucker Carlson eventually found her so non-credible that he disparaged her claims during his show.
+Powell’s claims were so ridiculous that no less esteemed a journalist than Tucker Carlson eventually found her so noncredible that he disparaged her claims during his show.
 In short order, Powell got bounced from Trump’s legal team.

 Which should not be considered evidence that Trump was eager to present accurate information.
 After all, even before the news conference at the GOP headquarters, he was still elevating the idea that Dominion was owned by the “Radical Left,” a term so unconnected to any tangible meaning in Trump’s usage that disproving it would be like disproving the existence of Santa Claus for a 4-year-old: you’re going to need to book a charter flight to cruise over the North Pole.
 That said, though, this claim had already been debunked when Trump tweeted that claim — by that memo his team prepared.

 It’s not clear if he’d seen it at that point but we should not pretend it would have mattered if he did.
-After all, Trump balanced claims of fraud against proof of them so strongly in favor of the former that in mid-December he tried to have Sidney Powell appointed as special counsel to prove that fraud occurred.
+After all, Trump balanced claims of fraud against proof of them so strongly in favor of the former that in mid-December he tried to have Powell appointed as special counsel to prove that fraud occurred.
 She wasn’t, which is probably for the best — not because she would have uncovered some grand scheme of fraud but because she had already demonstrated zero ability or inclination to actually evaluate the legitimacy of fraud-related claims.

 Trump did not then and does not now care about the validity of the claims he makes about fraud, only the outcome those claims might generate.
 He would not have cared about a memo refuting his claims any more if Donald Trump Jr. presented it to him than if his campaign staff had.
 Trump was no more worried about presenting an honest assessment of the election results than he was with making any of the tens of thousands of other untrue claims he offered during his career in politics.